Jewel Tower: Construction

 William of Sleaford was put in charge of the tower project as a whole; he was the clerk and surveyor of the king's works within the Palace of Westminster and the Tower of London, and became the Keeper of the Westminster Privy Wardrobe.
 The Jewel Tower was designed and built by Henry de Yevele, a prominent royal architect, supported by a team of masons he commissioned for both this project and a neighbouring piece of work to build a new clock tower nearby.
 Hugh Herland was taken on as the chief carpenter for both projects.
 The payments for the project were recorded on an 8 ft 6 in long parchment roll, which is now held in the Public Record Office.

 Stone was brought in for the two towers: 98 boat-loads of rough stone and 13782 ft of dressed stone from Maidstone; 469 cart-loads from Reigate; 26 long ton from Devon and 16 long ton from Normandy.
 Timber was brought from Surrey, red floor tiles from Flanders and 97 sqft of glass purchased for the Jewel Tower alone.
 A contractor was employed to fix iron grilles to the windows, and 18 locks were purchased to secure the various doors.
 A main workforce of 19 stonemasons, up to 10 carpenters and other specialised tradesmen worked on the site, and in July 1366, a team of 23 labourers dug out the new moat over the course of a month.

 The tower was constructed in the secluded south-west corner of the Palace of Westminster, overlooking the king's garden in the Privy Palace, the most private part of Westminster.
 The tower was positioned so as not to encroach on the existing palace, but this meant it was built on top of land owned by the neighbouring Westminster Abbey.
-It took six years for the abbey to convince the king to agree to compensate for them for this annexation.
+It took six years for the abbey to convince the king to agree to compensate them for this annexation.
 William Usshborne, one of Edward's officials, was blamed for this and, when he later choked to death while eating a fish from a pond in the palace, the monks argued that this was divine justice for his role in the affair.

 The tower was linked to the external walls of the palace, and further secured by its moat, which was connected to the River Thames by a 45 m channel.
 The top of its walls were crenelated, and in order to prevent potential intruders there were no windows on the outside of the tower at the ground floor level.
 The keeper would have worked from the first floor, and Edward's treasure itself was kept on the second floor, in locked chests.